josh-collinsworth/joco-sveltekit/src/routes/blog/posts/the-five-things-i-wish-somebody-had-told-me-as-a-design-student.md

 But no matter how good your research, process, rationale and work are, sometimes the client will still be wrong.
 Sometimes they won't be able to differentiate between something that they personally like and something that will be effective for their goals.
 Sometimes they will make the wrong decision even when you find the most superlatively diplomatic and persuasive ways to inform them that they are wrong.
 And sometimes—_sometimes_—you have no option but to accept that you and your client simply have irreconcilable views of the project.

-<Callout>Ego is self-sabotage; professionals can sniff it out for the toxin it is, and it will poison every aspect of your relationship with your clients.</Callout>
+<Callout>Ego is self-sabotage; professionals can sniff it out for the toxin it is, and it will poison every aspect of your relationship with your&nbsp;clients.</Callout>

 There seems to be a bit of elitism that gets built into designers on their way through school.
 (Design is not unique in this way, of course; many creative fields seem to instill a certain haughtiness in their recruits.)
 But the sooner you can jettison this baggage, the better.